 School time profiles GATHERED THROUGH UNLOCKINGTIME.org

-of ALL high schools REPORT USING
+of ALL secondary schools REPORT USING block schedules

 of school staff think maximizing time to meet student needs is important